 These dinners last for at least a couple of hours and require many shots of soju, cheap rice liquor.
 I like the fact that men and women aren’t segregated in social drinking situations, but if male colleagues decide that they want you to drink, then it’s expected that you go along with it.
 You can decline, but the pressure is there, and drinking together is considered an important part of workplace bonding.

 As a foreigner, I tend to get away with leaving early (usually after a co-worker asks permission for me from the principal).
 In general my colleagues forgive me, assuming that I’m bored not being able to keep up with their conversations.
 However, my younger female coworkers feel pressured to stay until the night is over, egged on by the increasingly drunker older men.
-To me they may admit that all they wanted to do was go home and sleep.

 Being a foreigner abroad can spark instant conversations with strangers.
 Sometimes those conversations are welcome and enjoyable.
-However, most of my random interactions with Koreans are with older men.
+However, most of my random interactions are with older Korean men.
 Perhaps it’s because of my instinct to be wary of all men when I’m traveling alone, but no matter how polite I want to be, by now I generally get frustrated.
 It doesn’t help that many men ask questions like it is an order; it sounds more like a barking command than an entreaty to polite conversation.
-The first question almost always is, “Where are you from!!!”
+The first question almost always is, “Where are you from?!”
 I always respond, but I’m usually aloof.
 I know what’s coming.
 After this, the questions can get personal and uncomfortable for a lone woman.
 Or else you might just face silence and a long stare.

-For example, one day while sitting in my favorite park, reading a good book and listening to my iPod, an older man went out of his way to get a better look at me.
+For example, one day while sitting in my favorite park, reading a good book and listening to my iPod, an older Korean man went out of his way to get a better look at me.
 He started speaking before I even took off my headphones.

 “Yes?”
 I asked.